Wynncraft/Issues/RP DOWNLOAD INSTRUCTIONS.md

 7. Move the legacy folder into the resourcepacks folder in your minecraft folder.

 ## Windows
-1. You should be able to download the repository entitled "legacy" and be able to just throw it into your minecraft folder.
+1. You should be able to download the repository entitled "legacy" and be able to just throw it into your resourcepack folder, which is in your minecraft folder.